 Offenders – includes information on all those arrested by;

 Stop and Search – this table provides details based on;

 For more information on the outcomes please visit the Stop & Search section.
 The outcomes are also published on police.uk site.

 Victims of Crime – information is provided for all types of offence, with victims of Domestic Abuse and Hate related crimes also provided as separate discrete datasets.
 The information has been disaggregated by;

 Victim satisfaction – Until April 2017, Police forces were mandated to conduct surveys with victims of crime in four offence categories: dwelling burglary, violence, vehicle crime and hate crime.
 This requirement ended in April 2017 when police forces were given the responsibility to survey victims in their area based on their organisational needs and mission.
 With this force’s focus on preventing harm, protecting the vulnerable and reducing crime the decision was taken in May 2017 that surveys would be undertaken with victims who had been identified as a ‘priority’ and who should receive an enhanced service as defined by the Victims Code due to the nature of the crime, specific risk factors or their vulnerability.
 The data provided is the responses given by a random sample of victims based on priority categorisation for the first eight months of this being in operation.
 The responses have been disaggregated by

 - Sexual Orientation

-Workforce information – every year, Devon & Cornwall Police produces information about our workforce mix.
+Workforce information – every year, Devon and Cornwall Police produces information about our workforce mix.
 We are committed to increasing the diversity within our workforce to reflect our local communities.
-This is shown through our positive action work group and support provided to People Services who attend events and activities across the force.
-Devon & Cornwall Police wants to ensure we create an environment for our workforce where they feel comfortable in all areas of self-identifying within our monitored areas, particularly in terms of disability or sexual orientation.
+This is shown through our positive action working group, positive action team and support provided to the Resourcing and Development team in People Services who attend events and activities across the force.
+Devon and Cornwall Police wants to ensure we create an environment for our workforce where they feel comfortable in all areas of self-identifying within our monitored areas, particularly in terms of disability or sexual orientation.